 - You should pick a song that fits will with your vocal range, and is a song you feel confident singing.
 Pick a section of the song that shows off your vocal range, both high and low notes.
-Make sure to add character to your song and focus on the storytelling as well as the singing! - Pro tip: Choose a song in the "style" of the show.
-For As You Like It, consider shows or songs in pop culture in the genre of folk music.
-For Into the Woods Jr., consider other songs composed by Stephen Sondheim.
-For Seussical Jr., look at other modern musicals written in the 21st century.
-For Annie Jr., consider other songs composed by Stephen Schwartz.
+Make sure to add character to your song and focus on the storytelling as well as the - Pro tip: Choose a song in the "style" of the show.
+For Beauty and the Beast JR. consider other songs composed by Alan Menken or other Disney songs.

-ARE A HEADSHOT AND RESUME?
+WHAT ARE A HEADSHOT AND RESUME?